CENOS-Platform/cenos-docs-antennas/docs/geometry-meshing.md

 ### Ill-shaped tets

-Error message **Warning : X ill-shaped tets are still in the mesh** seems to be the most common one.
+Error message **Warning: X ill-shaped tets are still in the mesh** seems to be the most common one.
 It usually causes problems when sending the mesh to CENOS.

 <p align="center">